Soccer: World champions Japan reach women's final

 “I‘m not very good at semi-finals,” he said, “I lost last year and lost today, so if we reach the semi-finals of the European Championships next year, I will go home and give the team to someone else to look after.”

-France, who finished fourth in last year’s World Cup, will get the chance of an Olympic bronze in their first appearance in the tournament, when they face Canada in the third-place playoff match at Coventry on Thursday.
+France, who finished fourth in last year’s World Cup, will get the chance of an Olympic bronze in their first appearance in the tournament, when they face the losers of the other semi-final at Coventry on Thursday.

 Reporting by Mike Collett; Editing by Ken Ferris